smcclab/smc-course/_lectures/04-networks.md

 - interchange parameters or settings
 - provide information to the musicians

-{% include slides/background-image.html image="lectures/setups/semicircle-lens22.jpg" heading="What kind of software you creating?" %}
+{% include slides/background-image.html image="lectures/setups/semicircle-lens22.jpg" heading="What kind of software are you creating?" %}

 ## Creativity Support Tools